epics-e3/epics-e3.github.io/src/developer/makefiles.md

 ## `require`'s build interface

-Include `driver.makefile` from `require` and declare what to build and install - as well as pass flags to the compiler and/or linker - using environment variables.
-The ones available from require are:
+Include `driver.makefile` from `require` and declare what to build and install - as well as pass flags to the compiler and/or linker - using make variables.
+The most commonly used are:

 - `SOURCES` - Source files to compile into the shared library
+- `HEADERS` - Header files that should be installed
 - `DBDS` - Database definition files to include
-- `HEADERS` - Header files that should be installed
 - `TEMPLATES` - Database or template files that should be installed
-- `TMPS` - Templates files to inflate to db-file and install
-- `SUBS` - Substitutions files to inflate the template file to db-file and install
 - `SCRIPTS` - Script files that should be installed

+Additional variables are documented in the [build interface reference](../reference/build-interface.md).

 :::{tip}
 Quick reference for common variables is available here: